iajaykarthick/recommendation-system/readme.md

         }
 $$

+where,
 * $\Psi_{i}$ set of movies that user $i$ has rated
 * $\Psi_{i^{\prime}}$: set of movies that user $i^{\prime}$ has rated
 * $\Psi_{ii^{\prime}}$ set of movies that both users $i$ and $i^{\prime}$ have rated
 $$\Psi_{ii^{\prime}} = \Psi_{i} \cap \Psi_{i^{\prime}}$$
+* $(r_{ij} - \bar{r}_{i})$ is the deviation score of the user's rating on the movie j from his/her average rating.
+This is because each user's interpretation of rating can be different.
+Hence, we focus on the deviation score for each movie rating to see how much it deviates from his average rating.

 $$
 S(i, j) = \bar{r}_{i} +